• Skip to primary navigation

 Add Italian dressing and toss until everything is coated.

-• Farfalle Pasta - Swap rotini (tri-colored or regular), elbow macaroni, or cavatelli.
+• Farfalle Pasta - Rotini (tri-colored or regular), Elbow Macaroni, or Cavatelli

-• Cheese - Use Colby Jack, Pepper Jack, Monterey Jack, or crumbled feta in place of the cheddar.
+• Cheese - Colby Jack, Pepper Jack, Monterey Jack, Crumbled Feta, or Crumbled Blue Cheese

 • Italian Dressing - For a more straightforward flavor, and less sodium, use equal parts extra-virgin olive oil and balsamic vinegar.